Jonathan1997440/angular-full-sample/README.md

 ## Ahead of Time (AoT) Compilation

-Runs the Angular AoT compiler, rollup, uglify for an optimized bundle, then launches the app
+Runs the Angular AoT compiler, rollup, uglify for an optimized bundle, then launches the a pp

 ```
 ng build --aot